haiku/website/content/news/2020-12-07-contest-results.md

 Contest for Haiku System Sounds is finally over; and ladies and gentlemen, we have a winner!

 Before going into details, lots of thanks to all participants and voters are in order.
-Thanks to you, Haiku now has a cohesive high-quality sound set, that will hopefully make using Haiku much more pleasant and accessible.
+Thanks to you, Haiku now has a cohesive high-quality sound set, that will hopefully make using Haiku even more pleasant and accessible.

 Without further ado, the winner is **Garrett Kabler**, with the sound theme "**burg's-sparkly-tones**"!